 All GPD actions, including grant-funded actions, must comply with National Flood Insurance Program criteria or any more restrictive federal, state, or local floodplain management standards or building code (44 CFR § 9.11(d)(6)).
 All GPD-funded non-critical actions in 1% annual chance floodplains (also known as 100-year floodplains) that involve substantial improvement of structures must be elevated, at a minimum, to the lower of:

 - Two feet above the 1% annual chance flood elevation (also known as the base flood elevation), in accordance with the Federal Flood Risk Management Standard (FFRMS) “Freeboard Value Approach” (FVA); or

 - The 0.2% annual chance flood elevation.
 Where 0.2% annual chance flood elevations are not available, such actions must be elevated to at least two feet above the 1% annual chance flood elevation.

-All GPD-funded critical actions in 0.2% annual chance floodplains (also known as 500-year floodplains) that involve new construction or substantial improvement of structures must be elevated, at a minimum, to the higher of:
+All GPD-funded critical actions in 0.2% annual chance floodplains (also known as 500-year floodplains) that involve substantial improvement of structures must be elevated, at a minimum, to the higher of:

 - Three feet above the 1% annual chance flood elevation; or